We live in a world where drugs exist to treat many conditions that seemed untouchable in the past.

 One example is the interaction between warfarin (Coumadin), an anticoagulant (blood thinner), and fluconazole (Diflucan), an antifungal medication.
 Taking these two drugs together can lead to a potentially dangerous increase in bleeding.

-This is a reaction between a drug and a nonprescription treatment.
+This is a reaction between a drug and a nonprescription treatment or two nonprescription treatments.
 These include over-the-counter (OTC) medications, herbs, vitamins, or supplements.

 This happens when food or beverage intake alters a drug’s effect.